Abrar-04/Facial_Expression_Recognition_APP/README.md

 ## Dataset: FER 2013 (Kaggle)

 ---------------------------------------------------------------------------
-## Trained a CNN similar to VGG using Tensorflow/Keras locally using GPU
+## Trained a CNN similar to VGG using Tensorflow/Keras locally using GPU and deployed using FLASK

 ---------------------------------------------------------------------------